$p$-adic symplectic geometry of integrable systems and Weierstrass-Williamson theory I: Main results concerning matrices: Theorems --

 \subsection{The $p$-adic Weierstrass-Williamson classification}

 In this article, we will give such a classification in the case when the real field $\R$ is replaced by the $p$-adic field $\Qp$, where $p$ is an arbitrary prime number, and $V$ has dimension $2$ or $4$.
 Recall that the \emph{field of $p$-adic numbers} is defined as follows: it is the completion of $\Q$ with respect to a non-archimedean absolute value defined as where $\ord_p(x)$ is the greatest power of $p$ that divides $x$.
-We review the construction of basic properties of the field of $p$-adic numbers in Appendix \ref{sec:Qp}.
+The basic concepts about $p$-adic numbers can be found in \cite{Gouvea,Schneider}.

 The classification is completely different for $p=2$ than $p\ne 2$; for the latter case, in turn, it depends on the class of $p$ modulo $4$.

 Our main results are the following classifications of $p$-adic symmetric matrices.